rustshop/rustshop/README.bootstrapping.md

 ## Bootstraping the shop

+This document describes how to bootstrap an AWS account using `rustshop` as a base infrastructure for your own "shop", using `rustshop`.

 There will be some (relatively short) amount of manual work, and then the automation will take over.

+### Pick a `<shopname>`

+Bootstrap scripts will derive bunch of names from it.
+It should have a solid chance to be unique, otherwise you risk into running into name conflicts for globally unique resource names (like S3 Buckets).

+In our case `<shopname>` is `rustshop`.

-### Register domain
+### Get a DNS domain (`<domain>`)

+A shop like this will most probably require a DNS domain.
+Technically a domain is not strictly necessary until setting up a k8s cluster, but `rustshop` requires a base domain name configuration early in the process.

+You can use AWS to host your domain, or you can use an external DNS hosting provider.

-If you want to use AWS to host the DNS, you might want to create an account first (see below).
-This isn't necessary - you can start with the domain registered elsewhere, which will allow you to use existing email in this domain as your root account root email.
+If you want to use AWS to host the DNS, you might want to create the root account first (see below), and head to Route 53 to purchase it.

 In our case the `<domain>` is rustshop.org.

 ### Setup email

-You need to be able to receive emails at `infra+<labels>@<domain>`.
+When generating accounts rustshop will need a root user email address.

+By default it will use a `<email-user>+<account-name>@<email-host>` email address generation system, so you can use one email address, with different labels.
+Look up "gmail plus addressing" if you're not familiar with this scheme.
+Other email providers often support it as well.

+Emails do not have to be in the `<domain>`, but can be.

 Figure it out - it's beyond of the scope of this document.
-(TODO: Point to some choices and instructions)

-In our case the emails are `infra+<labels>@rustshop.org`.
+In our case the base email will be `infra@rustshop.org`.

 ### Create your root account

-Pick a `<shopname>`.
-This will be used in a cuple of places.
-It should have a solid chance to be unique, otherwise you risk into running into name conflicts for globally unique resource names (like S3 Buckets).

-In our case the `<shopname>` is `rustshop`.
+Create (if you haven't already) the root account for your organization (which will have other sub-accounts).

-Name the AWS account `<shopname>-root` and use `infra+root@<domain>` as the contact email.
-Set a strong password.
+Name the AWS account `<shopname>-root`.
+Consider using`<email-user>+root@<email-domain>` as the account email to be consistent.

+**Set a strong password.**

 You might want to watch https://learn.cantrill.io/courses/730712/lectures/24950112 for some relevant instruction.

-Add MFA for this account.
-Seriously - always set MFA on all your accounts.
+**Add MFA for this account.** Seriously - always set MFA on all your accounts.
 You do not want to pay a lot of money because your password leaked and now your account is mining some crypto.

-Create an initial "Cost Budget", and add an alert in it.
+Create an initial "Cost Budget" and add an alert in it.
 If anything goes wrong you want to know that you're paying more than expected.

 Create `iamadmin` IAM admin user with `AdministratorAccess` policy.
-Make sure to allow it "Access key - Programmatic access" - we are going to need it soon.
+Make sure to allow it the "Access key - Programmatic access" option - we are going to need it soon.
 You might want to watch https://learn.cantrill.io/courses/730712/lectures/24950119 for instructions.

 If you selected "Access key - Programmatic access" option, you should be presented with access keys details.
 Keep it around safe locally.
 It will be need soon.

-Though it isn't strictly necessary, but if you are like me and AWS is a bit new to you  consider enrolling into
+Though it isn't strictly necessary, if you are like me and AWS is a bit new to you consider enrolling into
 [Adrian Cantrill's AWS Certified Solutions Architect - Associate course](https://learn.cantrill.io/p/aws-certified-solutions-architect-associate-saa-c02).
 The helpful videos linked above are the freely accessible parts of the much larger course, and I can highly recommend it.

+### Create your shop's monorepo git repository

+You can start with `git init .`, or create it on remotely and clone locally.

+Copy the [flake.nix](rustshop/templates/flake.nix) to the root dir. `git add flake.nix`

 ### Bootstrap your infra